caitlinbrianna/Assignment-2/README.md

 The Ticker Watchlist Manager is composed of these components:

-  - A Main Activity
+  - MainActivity
     - Contains two fragments

   - TickerListFragment
     - Three default values